 The pipeline cancels the unsatisfy timer on the PIT entry (set by incoming Interest pipeline), and then sets the straggler timer.
-After the straggler timer expires, the PIT entry is deleted.
+After the straggler timer expires, Interest finalize pipline (Section 4.2.6) is entered.

-The purpose of the straggler timer is to keep PIT entry alive for a short period of time in order to facilitate Interest loop detection and to collect data plane measurements.
-For Interest loop detection this is necessary, since NFD uses the Nonce list stored inside PIT entry to remember recently seen Interest Nonces.
+The purpose of the straggler timer is to keep PIT entry alive for a short period of time in order to facilitate duplicate Interest detection and to collect data plane measurements.
+For duplicate Interest detection this is necessary, since NFD uses the Nonces stored inside PIT entry to remember recently seen Interest Nonces.
 For data plane measurement is it desirable to obtain as much data points as possible, i.e., if several incoming Data packets can satisfy the pending Interest, all of these Data packets should be used to measure performance of the data plane.
 If PIT entry is deleted right away, NFD may fail to properly detect Interest loop and valuable measurements can be lost.